liweinan/tcprest/README.md

 	    ...
 	}

-For example, if the user requests:

-	"AnotherRestlet/someMethod(arg1, arg2, ...)"

-Extractor will help to extract this request and put the info into Context:

-	targetClazz -> AnotherRestlet.class
-	targetMethod -> someMethod()
-	params -> arg1, arg2...

-After we've gotten all these information, we could use Invoker to do the real work.

 ### Invoker

-Invoker has an invoke() method, and it uses Context to take the real work:
+Invoker will call the class method inside its invoke() method and return the response object to TcpRestServer.

 	public interface Invoker {
 	    public Object invoke(Context context);
 	}

-It will call the class method inside its invoke() method and return the response object to TcpRestServer.
-And then TcpRestServer could process this response and return proper data to client.
+TcpRestServer will use the returned object from invoker and transform it into string response to client.

-So we can put all the knowledge we've learnt above and read the following code in SingleThreadTcpRestServer:
+We can put all the knowledge we've learnt above into SingleThreadTcpRestServer:

 	while (status.equals(TcpRestServerStatus.RUNNING)) {
 	    logger.log("Server started.");